keijiro/TestCards/README.md

 License
 -------

-The scripts and the shaders are [released into the public domain][Unlicense].
+The contents of this repository are [released into the public domain] [Unlicense].
 Feel free to use it.

 [Unlicense]: http://unlicense.org/